Setting Up an Open Source Security Lab with Ubuntu

 Server Hardware

-My intentions were to install a set of open source security tools including network and system vulnerability scanning, security and event monitoring, intrusion detection, file integrity monitoring, and some sort of configuration management system.
-I wanted something that is powerful enough to handle the software stack with enough storage to allow me to install, configure and test other software.
-After scouring eBay for a week I purchased a Dell PowerEdge 1950 server for $160.Information on the Dell PowerEdge:
+I intended to install open-source security tools, including network and system vulnerability scanning, security and event monitoring, intrusion detection, file integrity monitoring, and configuration management systems.
+I wanted something powerful enough to handle the software stack with enough storage to install, configure, and test other software.
+After scouring eBay for a week, I purchased a Dell PowerEdge 1950 server for $160.
+Information on the Dell PowerEdge:

-• Two Intel Xeon 3.0GHz Dual Core CPU
+• Two Intel Xeon 3.0GHz Dual-Core CPUs

 • 4GB of RAM